WrathfulMantis/EldenRingRegulationEditor/README.md

-This is a program intended to edit the Regulation.bin for Elden Ring It is a personal project mostly so I can practice c++, if you've found this there might be more developed options out there for you
+This is a program intended to edit the Regulation.bin for Elden Ring.
+It is a personal project mostly so I can practice c++, if you've found this there might be more developed options out there for you

 As of right now I'm mostly rewriting scripts I've written in the past in formats that this program accepts